 These are easy to knock together, you don’t have to be too precious with the stitching as I think uneven stitching adds to their charm.

 It goes without saying that lots of kisses are needed on Father’s Day.
 For our homemade Father’s Day gift I decided that you can’t go wrong with some chocolate, and I’m a huge fan of Hershey’s kisses.
-They used to be hard to come by, but I picked these up in my local supermarket.
+They used to be hard to come by in the UK, but I picked these up in my local supermarket.

 That’s it, a simple but personal homemade Father’s Day gift idea that you can put together in no time at all.